Headshots with Glasses: How to Avoid Glare and Get a Clean Shot

 - Use diffused lighting.
 Soft, even light creates less intense reflections than direct flash or a single hard source.

-Last resort: Some photographers keep empty frames on hand: same style, no lenses.
+Last resort: Some photographers keep empty frames on hand with the same style, no lenses.
 This eliminates glare entirely but feels like cheating.
-If you wear glasses with noticeable prescriptions (thick lenses that change how your eyes look), empty frames won't match reality.
+If you wear glasses with noticeable prescriptions, thick lenses that change how your eyes look, empty frames won't match reality.

 Frames and Face Shape